AeroPython/aeropy/aeropy/Xfoil_Interaction/README.md

 -Interactive Ipython notebook showing how the genome-to-profile decodification works (in progress).

--Ipython notebook that can easily be used to save drawings of the airfoils generate.
-(Must be placed with the .py genetic algorithm files)
+-Ipython notebook that can easily be used to save drawings of the airfoils generated.
+(Must be placed with the launcher.py genetic algorithm file)(Work in progress)

 Genetic algorithm modules:

+-ambient

+-analyze

+-cross

+-ender

+-ender_report (Work in progress)

+-genetics

+-initial

 -interfaz

--transcript

--testing

 -main

--initial

--genetics

--analyze

--cross

 -mutation

 -selection

--ambient
+-testing

+-transcript

+-launcher

+##Instructions:

-All 11 files must be in the same folder as xfoil.exe.
+Place xfoil in the same folder as "launcher.py"

-Execute the main.py file in order to start the algorithm.
-The main control paraparameters are defined here, and secondary parameters will be automatically calculated.
+Execute "launcher.py"